peppey/Wikipedia-Named-Entity-Paraphrasing/README.md

 While synonyms of places like Myanmar can be found on WordNet, paraphrases for persons cannot be found there.

 This approach uses all the link captions that Wikipedia uses for links that lead to an article like "Elizabeth II".
+For example, if a Wikipedia article about Great Britain mentions the word "The Queen", which is linked to the article "Elizabeth II", then the paraphrase "The Queen" will be included in the list of paraphrases for "Elizabeth II".

-It is too slow for finding the synonyms at the same time as searching (this should be very quick) but can be run through a list of named entities.
+The approach is too slow for finding paraphrases e.g. in a real-time search, but can be run through a list of named entities.
 The paraphrases can then be saved for later.